cosmqc/notes/COSC368/Human Performance.md

 #### Hawthorne Effect
 - Individuals modify their behaviour bc they know they're being observed
 #### Fixation
 - People repeatedly reuse the same solution instead of investigating new and potentially better methods
 #### Negativity bias
-- People tend to pay more attention and weight to negative information or stimuli than positive information or stimuli
+- People tend to pay more attention and weight to negative information/stimuli than positive information/stimuli
 #### Peak-End effect
+- Bias that affects how people remember past events and experiences
+- People remember the peak (highest satisfaction) and the end
+- People prefer more frustration to less, if it finishes better

+### Computer-supported Cooperative Work (CSCW)
+- Artifacts - tools/objects that people use to cooperate
+- Feedthrough - communication through an artifact
+- Deixis - Communication paired with contextual reference ('shift that here' + point)
 ## Terms
 - Control-to-Display Gain -> The ratio of moving distance by a device to moving distance by its corresponding pointer